Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-15T20:39:27-05:00 (48.47556, -91.45539) 1246 feet

-We went off track twice before we found the portage to Keats.
-It's a nice portage.
+We went off track twice before we found the Have a Smoke Portage (to Keats).

 We met six young women (Royce guessed they're 20 or younger) that are using two aluminum canoes that, at first glance, look as if they are wood and canvas.
 One